bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   root@management1's password:
   [root@management1 ~]#

-If ok, then deploy ssh public key to allow password less authentication, and ensure you can now ssh with the key:
+If ok, deploy the ssh public key to allow password-less authentication, and ensure you can now ssh with the key:

 .. code-block:: text